-Successful marketing requires the capacity to inform and persuade consumers.
-This subject is an in-depth examination of the various promotional tools used in marketing.
-Promotion is a key element of the marketing mix and includes topics such as advertising, personal selling, sales promotion, direct marketing, social media/internet marketing, and public relations.
-Particular emphasis in this subject is placed on both micro (i.e., detail of developing promotional efforts) and macro (i.e., strategic) issues associated with promotional design and planning.
+This is an in-depth examination of the various promotional tools used in marketing.
+Topics include advertising, personal selling, sales promotion, direct marketing and public relations/image marketing.
+Emphasis is on both micro (ie. detail of developing promotional efforts) and macro (ie. strategic) issues associated with promotional design and planning.

 |Academic unit:||Bond Business School|

 Delivery & attendance

 |Prescribed resources:|| |

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|

 To access these services, log on to the Student Portal from the Bond University website as www.bond.edu.au

 Assurance of Learning means that universities take responsibility for creating, monitoring and updating curriculum, teaching and assessment so that students graduate with the knowledge, skills and attributes they need for employability and/or further study.